The Holocaust in Hungary: Raoul Wallenberg

-Using his staff to prepare Protective Passports under the authority of the Swedish Legation, the Swedish diplomat Raoul Wallenberg saved tens of thousands of Jews in Hungary between July and December 1944.
-At one point, he appeared personally at the railway station in Budapest, insisting that Jews on the train be removed and presenting the Arrow Cross guards with Protective Passports (Schutzpass) for many of them.
+With the assistance of Acting Interior Minister Béla Horváth, who provided the use of his ministry's printing press, Swedish diplomat Raoul Wallenberg and his staff prepared Protective Passports under the authority of the Swedish Legation, thus saving thousands of Jews in Hungary between July and December 1944.
+At one point, Wallenberg appeared personally at the railway station in Budapest, insisting that Jews on the train be removed and presenting the Arrow Cross guards with Protective Passports (Schutzpass) for many of them.
 Budapest named Wallenberg as an honorary citizen in 2003; several sites honour him, including Raoul Wallenberg Memorial Park and the building that housed the Swedish Embassy in 1945.
 Yad Vashem recognized him as Righteous Among the Nations in November 1963.

 Arrow Cross rule

 Horthy dismissed Prime Minister Sztójay on 29 August 1944, the same day the Slovak National Uprising against the Nazis began.
 After Prime Minister Ferenc Szálasi came to power in October, tens of thousands of Jews in Budapest were sent on foot to the Austrian border in death marches.
 Most forced laborers under Hungarian Army command were deported (for instance to the Bergen-Belsen concentration camp in Germany).

 Two ghettos were set up in Budapest.
 The small "international ghetto" consisted of several "starred" houses under the protection of neutral powers in the Újlipótváros district.
 Switzerland was allowed to issue 7,800 Schutzpasses (safe passage documents), Sweden 4,500, and the Vatican, Portugal and Spain 3,300 combined.
 The big Budapest ghetto walled in the Erzsébetváros part of Budapest on 29 November.
 Nyilas (Arrow Cross guards) raids and mass executions occurred in both ghettos regularly.
 In addition, between November 1944 and February 1945, the Nyilas shot 10,000–15,000 Jews on the banks of the Danube.
 Soviet troops liberated the big Budapest ghetto on 18 January 1945.
 On the Buda side of the town, the encircled Nyilas continued their murders until the Soviets took Buda on 13 February.